DrShnitzel/DrShnitzel/README.md

 ## What I’m looking to do next

 I want to improve my skills with high loaded systems and get some practice with my english.
+I prefer to mork remotly from Russia, but if it's a good offer I can relocate.
+I worked remotly more then 5 years and I have good selforganisation skills.

 ## Primary skills